Meet the Team

 As Chief Investment Officer, David is a key contributor to Rhame & Gorrell Wealth Management’s investment research and due diligence process.
 David is a member of the Investment Committee, managing client portfolios and assisting the Wealth Managers by gathering and analyzing data, developing financial planning recommendations, and providing clients a clearer picture of their financial health by understanding their needs through retirement.
+He has also achieved the prestigious Chartered Financial Analyst® (CFA®) designation.

 David graduated Cum Laude with Honors from the University of Alabama with a double major undergraduate degree in finance and economics.
 He also received a master’s degree in Applied Economics through the school’s dual degree program.